jsdealy/latin/miscellae/guideToLatinConversation.md

 Medicine
 Mechanical arts and artisans
 Games, amusements
-List of Latin Comparatives and Superlatives Verbs whose Preterites and Supines may pre- sent difficulties to beginners
-Grammatical Construction of Question and
+List of Latin Comparatives and Superlatives Verbs whose Preterites and Supines may present difficulties to beginners Grammatical Construction of Question and

 Answer